-In July 2013, an unoccupied Boeing 787 Dreamliner aircraft operated by Ethiopian Airlines ("EA") was damaged by a fire while parked at London Heathrow Airport.
-We participated in and provided technical assistance in support of an investigation of this incident conducted by U.K. and U.S. regulatory authorities as well as by the manufacturer of the aircraft, as we are one of many downstream suppliers to that manufacturer.
-A final report was issued by the Air Accidents Investigative Branch - - UK Civil Aviation regulatory authority, with findings indicating that the fire was primarily caused by circumstances related to the plane's emergency locator transmitter ("ELT") manufactured and installed by another company.

-A component of the ELT is a battery pack which incorporates Ultralife's industry-standard Lithium Manganese Dioxide non-rechargeable D-cell.
-Ultralife has had this cell in production since 2001, with millions of units produced.
-The cell is widely-used for global defense and commercial applications.
-This battery product has gone through rigorous safety and qualification testing, including United Nations Transport of Dangerous Goods, Manual of Tests and Criteria, and is authorized for use in aerospace applications under Technical Standard Order C142.
+In July 2013, an unoccupied Boeing 787 Dreamliner aircraft operated by Ethiopian Airlines was damaged by fire while parked at London Heathrow Airport.
+Following an investigation of this incident conducted by U.K. and U.S. regulatory authorities as well as by the manufacturer of the aircraft, a final report was issued by the Air Accidents Investigative Branch - UK Civil Aviation regulatory authority, with findings indicating that the fire was primarily caused by circumstances related to the plane's emergency locator transmitter ("ELT") manufactured and installed by another company.
+A component of the ELT is a battery pack which incorporates Ultralife's industry-standard lithium manganese dioxide non-rechargeable D-cell, which Ultralife has produced since 2001, with wide-use in global defense and commercial applications.

-On May 4, 2015, we were notified of a lawsuit in which we were named, along with other suppliers to the aircraft manufacturer, concerning that 2013 fire.
-The suit was filed by EA in the Commercial Court, Queen's Bench Division of the High Court of Justice, London and seeks as damages \$42,000 plus other unspecified amounts, including those for loss of use and diminution in value of the aircraft.
-We maintain liability and products liability insurance through reputable providers, and in accordance with our corporate practices, immediately advised and referred this matter to our insurers.
-We are working with those insurers and their counsel to actively defend against this action, which is ongoing.
+On May 4, 2015, we were notified of a lawsuit in which we were named, along with other suppliers to the aircraft manufacturer, concerning that 2013 fire, which was filed by Ethiopian Airlines Enterprise in the Commercial Court, Queen's Bench Division of the High Court of Justice, London.
+We immediately referred this matter to our insurers.